 So you have had your first acupuncture session, you probably have many questions like: How come he uses so few needles?
 He didn’t seem to do very much, how can this help my symptoms?
-Why wasn’t the needles anywhere near the problem?
+Why weren’t the needles anywhere near the problem?
 Or maybe what the hell just happened?
-This leaflet explains the basics and outlines the philosophy in bite size pieces, for those that would like more detail I refer you to my website.
+This leaflet explains the basics and outlines the philosophy in bite size pieces.
+If you’d like more detail, please visit www.acupuncturebournemouth.co.uk

 History of Acupuncture

-Based on archaeological excavations and ancient texts it is accepted that acupuncture has existed for about 3000 years.
+Based on archaeological excavations and ancient texts, it is accepted that Acupuncture has existed for about 3000 years.
 It is one of the oldest forms of medicine still used today.
-The ‘bible’ of acupuncture ‘The Yellow Emperor’s Classic of internal medicine’ at 2200 years old it is one of the oldest medical manuals on the planet.
-Acupuncture is practiced all over the world and is recognised by the World Health Organisation for its effectiveness treating many conditions.
-Today there are 1000’s of schools spanning the globe.
+The ‘bible’ of Acupuncture, ‘The Yellow Emperor’s Classic of Internal Medicine’ is one of the oldest medical manuals on the planet at 2200 years old.
+Acupuncture is practiced all over the world and is recognised by the World Health Organisation for its effectiveness in treating many conditions.
+Today there are 1000s of schools spanning the globe.

-A meridian is harmed in 2 ways, either there is not enough qi, or the qi present is the wrong quality, for example it might be too hot (as in inflammation).
-Many influences can harm the meridians: hereditary factors, climate, habits, emotions, viruses, bacteria, medication, stress, smoking, alcohol, bad diet, EMR, environmental toxins like petrol fumes or other chemicals, vaccinations, recreational drugs, etc etc, the list is endless.
-If the qi is weakened it may stagnate, this is the main cause of pain, to treat pain the qi needs to be moved and the weakness strengthened.
-If the meridian has the wrong quality this will be give symptoms, for example, asthma can be caused by heat in the liver qi, as the muscles in the bronchi are a manifestation of liver qi.
+A meridian is harmed in 2 ways, either there is not enough Qi, or the Qi present is the wrong quality.
+For example, it might be too hot, as in inflammation.
+Many influences can harm the meridians: hereditary factors, climate, habits, emotions, viruses, bacteria, medication, stress, smoking, alcohol, bad diet, Electromagnetic radiation, environmental toxins (like petrol fumes or other chemicals), vaccinations, recreational drugs, etc etc, the list is endless.
+If the Qi is weakened it may stagnate – this is the main cause of pain.
+To treat pain the Qi needs to be moved and the weakness strengthened.
+If the meridian has the wrong quality this will be give symptoms.
+For example, asthma can be caused by heat in the liver Qi, as the muscles in the bronchi are a manifestation of liver Qi.
 The heat will need to be cooled down or removed.
-High blood pressure might be a weakness in the qi of the kidneys, the kidney qi will need to be replenished.
-In treating these problems the acupuncturist will take the state of the entire meridian system into mind, in a holistic way, balancing all pathways, eliminating disease.
+High blood pressure might be a weakness in the Qi of the kidneys, therefore the kidney Qi will need to be replenished.
+In treating these problems the Acupuncturist will take the state of the entire meridian system into mind in a holistic way, balancing all pathways and eliminating disease.

-Rebalancing is the art, in some traditional chinese acupuncture the practitioner uses many needles, maybe he sees that the liver qi is weak so needles a liver point or 2, also that the stomach qi is too strong so needles a few more points, maybe he sees the gall bladder qi needs moving and needles a few points, the body is asked to do multiple things in one treatment and the power is lost, the action of one needle cancels another.
-The technique of stems and branches acupuncture, which is the oldest in the world, finds all the most important factors, every needle works holistically and accumulativly, giving support to the action of any other needle, when all the needles have the same aime the acupuncture is strong and powerful, even though there might only be 3 needles in total.
+Rebalancing is the art, in some traditional Chinese Acupuncture, where the practitioner uses many needles.
+Maybe he sees that the liver Qi is weak, so needles a liver point or two.
+Or that the stomach Qi is too strong, so needles a few more points.
+Maybe he sees the gall bladder Qi needs moving and needles a few points.
+The body is asked to do multiple things in one treatment and the power is lost; the action of one needle cancels another.
+The technique of Stems and Branches Acupuncture, which is the oldest in the world, finds all the most important factors.
+Every needle works holistically and accumulatively, giving support to the action of any other needle.
+When all the needles have the same aim, the acupuncture is strong and powerful, even though there might only be 3 needles in total.

-The pulse is an interesting phenomena, the qi of the 12 meridians/organs manifests on the radial pulses, 6 on each arm, it enables the practitioner to obtain detailed information about the physical and psychological health of the patient.
-Historically pulse diagnosis is millenia old and used to be practiced all over the world, in europe it fell into obscurity when medicine moved towards the poisons, what is now called the pharmaceutical industry.
-The value of pulse diagnosis is in the specificity of the diagnosis, for example it is possible to feel (and so diagnose): autoimmune disease, allergy, pain, cysts, fibroids, emotions, insomnia, depression, medication, contraceptives, pregnancy etc, the list is endless.
-Pulse diagnosis is the jewel in the crown of chinese medicine
+The pulse is an interesting phenomena.
+The Qi of the 12 meridians/organs manifests on the radial pulses, at the wrist, 6 on each arm.
+It enables the practitioner to obtain detailed information about the physical and psychological health of the patient.
+Historically, pulse diagnosis is millennia old and used to be practiced all over the world.
+In Europe, it fell into obscurity when medicine moved towards ‘the poisons’, what is now called the pharmaceutical industry.
+The value of pulse diagnosis is in the specificity of the diagnosis.
+For example, it is possible to feel (and so diagnose): autoimmune disease, allergy, pain, cysts, fibroids, emotions, insomnia, depression, medication, contraceptives, pregnancy etc, etc, the list is endless.
+Pulse diagnosis is the jewel in the crown of Chinese Medicine.